YashJain04/Parralog/README.md

 make
 ```

 This will produce two executables.
 The log generator `telemetry_engine` creates large synthetic telemetry log files.
-The analytics engine `parralog` processes a given file and prints a metrics summary report.
+Then the executable `parralog` processes a given file and prints a metrics summary report.

 Example workflow: